agile-learning-institute/stage0_mongodb_api/PLAN.md

 3. **Refactor Processing and Rendering Integration Tests**
    - Start with `passing_template` and work through one test case at a time.
    - Update tests to use new data and verify output against `verified_output`.
+   - **Note:** `test_configuration_service_integration.py` should be largely replaced by `test_processing.py` as they serve similar purposes.
    - Only move to the next test case after the previous one passes and is reviewed/committed.
 4. **Refactor/Migrate Other Integration Tests**
-   - Move MongoIO, FileIO, Config file, and similar tests into the integration folder if they use real data.
+   - ✅ **Main integration test moves completed in Step 1**
+   - **Remove/refactor unit tests that are still failing because of data dependency:**
+     - Identify any unit tests in `tests/services`, `tests/uitls`, `tests/routes` that are failing due to data dependency
+     - Refactor these tests to use proper mocking instead of real data
+     - Ensure all unit tests are truly unit tests (no external dependencies)
-   - Ensure all integration tests are in one place and use the correct data.
+   - **Ensure all integration tests are in one place and use the correct data**
 5. **Cleanup and Final Review**
    - Remove or rewrite any remaining tests that do not fit the new structure.
    - Ensure all tests pass and the integration suite is robust and maintainable.